craigphicks/semaphore-task-scheduler-js/README.md

   - `addTask(func,...args)`/`addTask(promise)` to add tasks/promises.
   - `addEnd()` to indicate that no more tasks/promises will be added, thus allowing exit after the pipeline has drained.

-## Class have differing output functions and behavior
+## Classes have differing output functions and behavior
 The output interface of each of those classes differ, and are suitable for different usage cases.
 The following table compares some properties of those classes to help decide which is suitable for a given usage case:

 | property    |`AsyncIter`|`NextSymbol`|`WaitAll`|`Callbacks`|